 In that case, you may be able to recover compensation for your medical bills, lost wages, pain and suffering, mental anguish, and permanency.

 Contact a Lafayette, Louisiana Truck Accident Attorney Today to Discuss Your Case

 Truck accidents that occur at the hands of negligent truck drivers can wreak havoc on a person’s life.
 If you have been injured in a Lafayette truck accident, you need a law firm that can represent your legal interests every step of the way.

-The Lafayette truck accident attorneys and legal professionals at Stewart J. Guss Personal Injury Lawyers are ready and willing to help you with pursuit of your case.
+The Lafayette truck accident lawyers and legal professionals at Stewart J. Guss Injury Lawyers are ready and willing to help you with the pursuit of your case.